wwarthen/RomWBW/Source/Doc/Architecture.md

 Reports information about the audio device unit specified.

-At this stage, only one driver type is supported (SN76489), but is envisage that more will be added in the future.
+At this stage, only one driver type is supported (SN76489), but is envisaged that more will be added in the future.

 Register B reports the audio device type (see below).

-Registers HL and DE contain relevant port address for the hardware as such are specific to each device type.
+Registers HL and DE contain relevant port addresses for the hardware specific to each device type.

 The currently defined audio device types are: